Harshbphc/Vision-Transformers/README.md

 Train set - loss: 4.2087 - accuracy: 0.0536 - top-5-accuracy: 0.2033 - val_loss: 4.1920 - val_accuracy: 0.0620 - val_top-5-accuracy: 0.2152

 Test set - loss: 4.1913 - accuracy: 0.0564 - top-5-accuracy: 0.2166

+This experiment failed badly beacuse according to the paper I had to use a batch size of 4096 ideally but could not allocate a batch size of more than 256 due to hardware  constraints, and as the weight decay is high it didn't train properly.

 ## Experiment 3